 Aetna Better Health of New Jersey reviews every complaint and grievance to assure that each is handled within the required timeframes and is handled as is appropriate to our members.
 If a member is not satisfied with the outcome of a first level appeal, all other levels of appeal are managed the same way as for other types of services.

-Member complaints, grievances and appeals can be submitted to:
+Member complaints, grievances and appeals can be submitted to Aetna Better Health of New Jersey at: